River Boating and Rafting in Jamaica

 River Boating and Rafting

 Jamaica's many rivers mean a multitude of freshwater experiences, from mild to wild.
 Jamaica's first tourist activity off the beaches was relaxing rafting trips aboard bamboo rafts poled by local boatmen.
-Recently, soft-adventure enthusiasts have also been able to opt for white-water action as well with guided tours through several operators.
+Soft-adventure enthusiasts can also opt for white-water action with guided tours through several operators.

 Bamboo rafting in Jamaica originated on the Río Grande, a river in the Port Antonio area.
 Jamaicans had long used the bamboo rafts to transport bananas downriver; decades ago actor and Port Antonio resident Errol Flynn saw the rafts and thought they'd make a good tourist attraction, and local entrepreneurs quickly rose to the occasion.
 Today the slow rides are a favorite with romantic travelers and anyone looking to get off the beach for a few hours.
 The popularity of the Río Grande's trips spawned similar trips down the Martha Brae River, about 25 miles (40 km) from Mo'Bay.
 Near Ocho Rios, the Great River has lazy river rafting as well as energetic kayaking.